python-summit/python-summit.github.io/content/pages/cfh.rst

 take photos, videotape the talks or man our twitter account for some live tweeting.

-Being a helper on the day of the conference is the best way to really engage in the conference and to meet people without the awkard "so what do you do?".
+Being a helper on the day of the conference is the best way to really engage in the conference and to meet people without the awkward "so what do you do?".

 .. class:: bold